-Temporary removal of paid parking requests identifying the location of all paid parking areas to be removed from service must be submitted on the online application.
-Paid parking requests will be automatically routed to the Division of Parking Services once the Special Event Application is submitted for review.
-Please note, paid parking includes parking meters, multi-space parking kiosks and mobile payment only zones.
+Temporary removal of paid parking requests identifying the location of all paid parking areas to be removed from service within the event footprint must be submitted in the online application.
+Paid parking requests will be automatically routed to the Division of Mobility and Parking Services once the Special Event Application is submitted for review.
+Please note, paid parking includes parking meters, multi-space parking kiosks and "Mobile Payment Only" zones.
 A map of parking meters and kiosk locations is available online.
-To gather mobile payment zone information, event coordinators will need to verify the mobile pay zone numbers by visiting each impacted street.
+To gather mobile payment zone information, event coordinators will need to verify the mobile pay zone numbers online or by visiting each impacted street.

-Non-profit events shall pay four dollars (\$4.00) for each paid parking space removed from service up to one hundred (100) parking spaces.
-Events that require the removal of more than one hundred (100) paid parking spaces from service shall be charged a flat rate of four hundred dollars (\$400).
+Events shall pay four dollars (\$4.00) for each paid parking space removed from service up to one hundred (100) parking spaces.
+Events that require the removal of more than one hundred (100) paid parking spaces from service shall be charged a flat rate of four hundred dollars (\$400.00).

-When a Special Event is held on a Sunday or a city recognized holiday when parking is free, the Special Event is required to pay an Administrative Fee of two hundred fifty dollars (\$250) to cover the employee cost of removing the parking from service.
+When a Special Event is held on a Sunday or a City recognized holiday when parking is free, the Special Event is required to pay an Administrative Fee of two hundred fifty dollars (\$250.00) to cover the cost of removing the parking from service.